 It is important for us to identify the archetype we aspire to, otherwise, when people come along who represent that archetype for us, we may grant them God-like status.
 We may become so enthralled with them that we give all of our power away to them.

-If, for example, your superconscious archetype is Boychild, anytime you run into people who have a strong Boychild pattern, they will represent everything you idealize, and you may allow them to define you or take advantage of you.
-When you know your superconscious archetype and recognize that behavior in others, you will be less drawn in head over heels.
-You can summon your Loving Father's impersonality and stay objective.
+If, for example, our superconscious archetype is Boychild, anytime we run into people who have a strong Boychild pattern, they will represent everything we idealize, and we may allow them to define us or take advantage of us.
+When we know our superconscious archetype and recognize that behavior in others, we will be less drawn in head over heels.
+We can summon your Loving Father's impersonality and stay objective.

-The relationship you had with your parents or primary caretakers during your first three years of life influenced how you relate to your superconscious archetype.
+The relationship we had with our parents or primary caretakers during our first three years of life influenced how we relate to our superconscious archetype.
 Up until age three, our parents or primary caretakers were God-like figures to us.
 Their competence was undeniable and their authority unquestioned.
-We depended on them everything and could not exist without them.
-The power they wielded over us, for good or ill, molded our connection. superconscious though Even our the superconscious archetype is loving, early disappointments we had with our parents cause us to see it as unloving.
+We depended on them for everything and could not exist without them.
+The power they wielded over us, for good or ill, molded our superconscious connection.
+Even though our superconscious archetype is loving, the early disappointments we had with our parents cause us to see it as unloving.
 Until we forgive our parents for their shortcomings, we tend to project our childhood grievances onto our superconscious archetype.

-To identify your spiritual connection, you need to determine which of the four inner family archetypes dominates your superconscious mind.
-You can do this by asking the following questions and then choosing which description best fits you.
+To identify our superconscious archetype, we need to determine which of the four inner family archetypes dominates our superconscious mind.
+We can do this by asking the following questions and then choosing which description best fits.

-◆ When you think of God, the Creator, the Universal Force.

-the Great Spirit, what comes to mind?

-◆ Which inner family archetype do you prefer, do you most
+- ~When I think of God, the Creator, the Universal Force, the Great Spirit, what comes to mind? - ~Which inner family archetype do I prefer, do I most admire? - ~Which archetype would I most like to be?

-admire?

-Which archetype would you most like to be?